 Tokyo Stroll Supplement: Shibuya Station Area

-This page is for corrections and additions to the Shibuya Station Area chapter of Tokyo Stroll.
-Updates will be announced on my blog.
+This page indexes, contains corrections and has additions to the Shibuya Station Area chapter of Tokyo Stroll.

 Aoyama Technical College / Aoyama Seizu Semmon Gakkō Inchigōkan (青山製図専門学校)

 Designed by Makoto Sei Watanabe, his first work, and completed in 1990 for the Aoyama Technical College which trains architects and interior designers.
 This building has been described variously as "a cross between an insect and a motorcycle," "combat robot from science fiction," and a "bizarre apparition" among others.
 Unusual as the building is each part has a purpose such as the globular water tank on top and the twin red lightning rods.
 As with most schools the interior closed to the public so enjoy the exterior.

 Dōgenzaka: Tokyo Stroll page 366

 Drunkard’s Alley / Nonbei Yokochō: Tokyo Stroll page 358

 Humax Pavilion: Tokyo Stroll page 359